Help with Downloading and Analyzing Data

 For more information on downloading data, users should consult the FAQ sections on How to Download Data, and Data Formats and Files.

 Users can download and analyze public-use data files using a statistical program (e.g., SAS or SPSS) installed on their computers.
-Public-use data can also be analyzed online using the tools offered on the SAMHDA website: Survey Documentation and Analysis (SDA) online analysis system, Quick Tables, Interactive Maps, and the Simple Crosstab/Frequency feature.
+Public-use data can also be analyzed online using the SAMHDA online analysis tools: Survey Documentation and Analysis (SDA) online analysis system, Quick Tables, Interactive Maps, and the Simple Crosstab/Frequency feature.

 Restricted-use data files are not available for download.
 Users can only access restricted-use data online through the Restricted-use Data Analysis System (R-DAS) to produce frequencies and cross-tabulations.